tfeb/star/README.md

 ### Defining iterator optimizers: `define-iterator-optimizer`
 This is the normal way to define iterator optimizers.
 The first argument is either the name of an optimizer or a list of a name and a table to define it in.
 The second argument is an arglist with one or two elements: the first is the name for the form, the second, if given, for the environment.
 The rest of the form is a function body.

-There is no completely satisfactor answer as to when iterator optimizers should be defined.
+There is no completely satisfactory answer as to when iterator optimizers should be defined.
 Originally I decided that  `define-iterator-optimizer` should *not* wrap its expansion in an `eval-when`, because iterator optimizers should not be defined before their iterators are, ie not before load time.
 However this means that a file which says

 ```lisp
 (define in-foo (...) ...)